slickriven/hello-world/README.md

 # hello-world

-First use of GitHub, to learn it...
+First use of GitHub.
+Want to learn how it works.

 This is me, I'm making an edit